neuronsimulator/nrn/simctrl/programmatic.rst

         ``forall Ra=...``

     .. warning::
         Not very useful.
-No way to completely restart neuron exect to :func:`quit` and re-load.
+No way to completely restart neuron except to :func:`quit` and re-load.